Dual Momentum, Sortino Ratio And Portfolio Management Software

 The Dual Momentum investing model currently recommends holding 100% of the portfolio in U.S. Treasuries or U.S. Bonds.

-Shorter look-back periods recommended moving from equities to treasuries prior to the "Covid-19 Crash."
+Shorter look-back periods recommended moving from equities to treasuries prior to the "COVID-19 Crash."
 A one-year look-back missed the draw-down.

 Applying the Sortino Ratio provides the portfolio manager with a way to evaluate the portfolio return given a level of risk.